 Bristol Airport’s new flow management solution provides a seamless and detailed picture of how their passengers move through and use the airport.
 The information gives the airport added value, unlocks new business opportunities and improves services.

-In 2016, passenger numbers exceeded seven million for the first time in Bristol Airport’s history.
-To help obtain an in-depth cohesive view of passengers’ movement patterns, guide daily and long-term operational and business decisions, and drive greater profitability and passenger satisfaction as this number continues to rise, the airport last year implemented an all-encompassing passenger flow measurement and analysis platform named Veovo Passenger Predictability.
+To help obtain an in-depth cohesive view of passengers’ movement patterns, guide daily and long-term operational decisions, and drive greater passenger satisfaction. the airport implemented Veovo Passenger Predictability passenger flow measurement and analysis platform.

-The high-tech solution provides Bristol, which is one of the UK’s fastest-growing airports, with a cohesive, wide-ranging view of passenger movements from carpark entrance to gate – and gate to carpark exit.
+The high-tech solution provides Bristol, one of the UK’s fastest-growing airports, with a cohesive, wide-ranging view of passenger movements from car park entrance to gate – and gate to car park exit.

-It presents the airport with a unique opportunity to get ahead of traffic and passenger flow issues before they happen and to more effectively plan resources in and around the airport, as well as provide retailers in the concession areas with better information to help increase their revenue.
+This enables the airport to get ahead of traffic and passenger flow issues before they happen and to plan resources more effectively in and around the airport.
+It also provides retailers in the concession areas with better information to help increase their revenue.

-“We wanted to introduce a state-of-the-art technical solution to the challenges airports face in improving customer flow management in the terminal.
+Paul Davies Operations Director at Bristol Airport commented “We wanted to introduce a state-of-the-art technical solution to airports’ challenges in improving customer flow management in the terminal.
 We had very high expectations prior to the introduction of the system, and I am very happy to say that the outcome has proved very successful.
-The system has capabilities of further enhancements, which will provide other long-term solutions in the future.”

-Numerous other international hubs, including Amsterdam Schiphol, Auckland and Billund airports, are following suit.
-The operators understand that to improve individual areas of operations, it is important that passengers´ journeys are seen as one process, rather than as a string of isolated events.
+The operator understands that to improve individual areas of operations, passengers´ journeys must be seen as one process rather than as a string of isolated events.
 Understanding that all individual events influence each other is key to unlocking potential gains.
-These airports have recognised that comprehensive passenger flow data is indispensable for guiding physical expansion plans, and for streamlining operations to accommodate rapid passenger volume growth.
+Bristol and other airports such as Amsterdam Schiphol have recognised that comprehensive passenger flow data is indispensable for guiding physical expansion plans and streamlining operations to accommodate rapid passenger volume growth.

 As the solution enables the airport to measure and identify flow patterns throughout the entire airport, it allows them to see the impact of the various actions they implement.
 With improved operational efficiency and more streamlined check-in and security processes, passengers at Bristol Airport will not only enjoy a faster and more pleasant transit experience but inevitably also spend more time in the concession areas, giving the airport’s retailers the opportunity to maximise non-aviation revenue.